 The committee should, at a minimum, receive a near final draft of the Applied Communication Plan no later than two weeks prior to the project defense date.
 The student should plan to defend the plan at least two weeks before the end of finals week for that term; the date should be agreed upon by both committee members.
 Keep in mind faculty commitments during the last two weeks of the term.
-Once you and your committee have agreed on a date, complete the online scheduling form at: http://sojcstudent.uoregon.edu/graduate/forms/
+Once you and your committee have agreed on a date, complete the online scheduling form at <a href="https://example.com/here/beauty-scheduling-new-market-based-upon-base